Michael Knapp: New York Red Bulls II

 On November 13, 2020, Knapp signed with USL League Two club Morris Elite, however, on April 23, 2021, it was announced that Knapp had signed with USL Championship side New York Red Bulls II, the reserve side of the New York Red Bulls.
 He made his professional debut for the club on April 30 against Hartford Athletic, starting in a 2–3 defeat.

 Austin FC

 On January 11, 2022, Knapp was drafted by MLS side Austin FC.

-Rio Grande Valley FC Toros
+Rio Grande Valley FC

 Knapp joined Rio Grande Valley FC of USL Championship on January 26, 2023.

+Chattanooga Red Wolves

+On July 19, 2024, Knapp signed with USL League One side Chattanooga Red Wolves.